-4. Click Submit.
+4. Select Submit.

-Providing Feedback to Us
+Providing Feedback

-Quality is our first concern at , and we have made every effort to ensure the accuracy and completeness of this document.
-We are always striving to improve our documentation and help you work better, so we want to hear from you!
-We welcome all feedback but especially want to know about:
+The Information Development team at Extreme Networks has made every effort to ensure the accuracy and completeness of this document.
+We are always striving to improve our documentation and help you work better, so we want to hear from you.
+We welcome all feedback, but we especially want to know about:

-- Content errors or confusing or conflicting information. - Ideas for improvements to our documentation so you can find the information you need faster. - Broken links or usability issues.
+- Content errors, or confusing or conflicting information. - Improvements that would help you find relevant information in the document. - · Broken links or usability issues.

-If you would like to provide feedback to the Information Development team, you can do so in two ways:
+If you would like to provide feedback, you can do so in three ways: